 Despite these alarming 2018 statistics, the basics of IT security for e-commerce sites during the holiday season do not differ from the rest of the year.
 What you do in December to protect your digital assets and customer information should be the same as what you do in July.

 The difference is, the stakes during the holiday season are much higher.
 More shoppers go online and spend more money than at any other time of the year.
 At the same time, more hackers go online, working harder than usual to steal whatever credit card info they can.
-And if it’s one of the hectic holiday days, like Black Monday, the sharks in the water go especially crazy.
+And if it’s one of the hectic holiday days, like Cyber Monday, the sharks in the water go especially crazy.

 The last thing you want is to upset your customers during the biggest gift-giving season of the year.
 Disappoint someone buying a gift for a family member in July; you might reel them back in; disappoint that same person in December…you might lose them forever.